Vector graphics encode high-level meaning about the shapes that make up a drawing allowing you to manipulate them in higher-level ways.

 Jubal went on to Jill: “You see?
 It doesn’t occur to Anne to infer that the other side is white, too.
 All the King’s horses couldn’t force her to commit herself…unless she went there and looked—and even then she wouldn’t assume that it stayed white after she left.”

-Because we are so good at inferring meaning, meaning is always there.
-We don’t appreciate how limited we would be without it.
+Because we are so good at inferring meaning, meaning is always available to us.
 Computers are not good at inferring meaning from form.
 A human can guess that a red circle lies behind the black one, but a computer can’t—so the human can imagine the drawing without the circle, and the computer can’t.

 Actually, computers can infer meaning from images, they just need to be programmed to do so.
 This is an extremely active area of research, and the rate of progress in recent years is staggering.
-This research is already making its way to consumer tools—Photoshop introduced Content-Aware Fill in 2010—and current approaches are actually better than humans at specific tasks.
+This research is already making its way to consumer tools—Photoshop introduced Content-Aware Fill in 2010.
+Current approaches are actually better than humans at many specific tasks.

 The Two Minute Papers channel on YouTube summarizes graphics and AI research papers.
 Here are some great videos:

-Using a vector-based graphics library allows us to computationally generate images, export them in a way that preserves their shape information, and further manipulate them in vector editing software.
+Using a vector-based graphics library allows us to computationally generate images, export them in a way that preserves their high-level shape information, and then further manipulate them in vector editing software.

 Top: Vector Output